tawfekov/ZF2EntityAudit/README.md

 $view->auditCurrentRevisionEntity($entity);
 ```

-Return a paginator object attached to every revision for the given audited entity class.
-This is not specific to an entity: this returns every revision entity for the class name.
+Return a paginator object attached to every RevisionEntity for the given audited entity class.
+This is not specific to an entity: this returns every revision entity for the _class name_.
 ```
 $view->auditEntityPaginator($page, $entityClassName);
 ```

-Return the configuration for a specific entity or of not specified returns all entity configurations.
+Return the configuration for a specific entity or if not specified returns all entity configurations.
+Used internally for routing.
 ```
 $view->auditOptions($entityName = null);
 ```

-Return all revision entities for the given entity.
+Return all RevisionEntity entities for the given entity.
 ```
 $view->auditRevisionEntityPaginator($page, $entity);
 ```

-Return a paginator for all revisions.
+Return a paginator for all Revision entities.
 ```
 $view->auditRevisionPaginator($page);
 ```